 • Coconut oil: You can use any mild tasting oil like avocado oil or your favorite.
 One thing though.
 Because coconut oil is solid, zucchini brownies will be a tad more fudgy as it cools down and becomes solid again after baking.

-• Cacao powder: More common cocoa powder is okay to use.
+• Cacao powder: More common cocoa powder is OK to use.

 Nutrition